andrenasturas/hausse/CONTRIBUTING.md

 ### Good first issues

 You are a beginner looking for interesting first issues ?
 You can look for [`good-first-issues` labelled issues](https://github.com/andrenasturas/hausse/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22).
-You can also propose changes improving code quality.
+You can also propose changes improving code quality, for example by adding tests to improve [test coverage](https://codeclimate.com/github/andrenasturas/hausse/code?sort=test_coverage).

 ## Improve the documentation